Alastairian/Twine/twine_cognition/README.md

 ## Custom Scenarios

-To try your own input, modify the data in `main.py` or create new test scenarios in `test_scenarios.py`.
+To try your own input, modify the data in `main.py` or create new test scenarios in a separate script.

 ---